expo/expo/docs/versions/unversioned/guides/configuration.rst

        .. attribute:: fabric

         `Twitter Fabric <https://get.fabric.io/>`_ keys to hook up Crashlytics and other services.
+Note that this key is Android-only, and has no complementary iOS option.

            .. attribute:: apiKey